COURSE STRUCTURE -

 It is said, educational travel is the antidote for ignorance.

-Stands to reason that the amount of educational travel, only at the MAC, is an essential contribution to success.
+Stands to reason that the amount of educational travel and cohort design, only at the MAC, is an essential tool for awareness and understanding, a significant contribution to success for all candidates.

-Again, 50 states plus, and at least 40 countries - the numbers are in our favor.
+Again, 50 states plus the constitutionally illegal District of Columbia, and at least 40 countries - the numbers are in our favor.

 INDEPENDENT STUDY -